LabKey/labkey-ui-components/packages/querygrid/README.md

 * move EditableGridLoader, EditableGridLoaderForSelection, EditableGridPanelForUpdate, EditableGridModal, BulkUpdateForm from sampleManagement
 * allow selectRows results to be passed in to LookupSelectInput
+* in EditableGrid, change single-row deletion from delicate right-click on row number to separate icon column

 ### version 0.22.0
 *Released*: 5 November 2019